-When we think about agriculture and the process of growing and producing food, the image usually includes lush, green fields, fertile soil and nature working in harmony to create the things we like to eat.
-There is a long-held concept that farming is one of the most natural practices on earth, however, in modern times this is not case.
+When we think about agriculture and the process of growing and producing food, the image usually includes lush, green fields, fertile soil, and nature working in harmony to create the things we like to eat.
+There is a long-held concept that farming is one of the most natural practices on earth, however, in modern times this is not the case.

 Where traditional agriculture favors growing a diverse set of crops and rotating them according to soil needs, our current system of food production is centered around monoculture crops that rely on chemical fertilizers and pesticides to grow.
 This process is certainly not great for the environment, but in addition to biodiversity loss and the proliferation of toxic chemicals, deforestation to make room for certain “commodity” crops is a rising concern.

 Many of the foods we enjoy every day are produced in faraway regions of the world, making it nearly impossible to draw the connection between mass deforestation to grow ingredients and the finished products in our hands.
 As conscious consumers and Green Monsters, learning about how the foods we purchase impact native environments across the world is the first step to making more compassionate choices.

 So take a look at these common foods that are driving deforestation and consider the downstream impact that your diet might be having on the planet.